paxdotdev/pax/README.md

 #### Expressions
   - Notice the two `@`-signs in the template above.
 Those signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.  `@self.handle_click` points to a function as an event handler, and `transform=@{ ... }` calculates the contents of the `{}` block and passes a return value.
-  - The mechanism behind this is in fact a whole computer language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.
+  - The mechanism behind this is in fact a whole language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.
   - PAXEL expressions are distinctive in a few ways:
      - Any PAXEL expression must be a pure function of its inputs and must be side-effect free
      - As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.